MonikaBarget/distant-reading/docs/pages_datascraping_twitter.md

-## Social Media Analysis with Twitter
+# Social Media Analysis with Twitter

 ::justify
-Some of the scripts and data shared here relate to social media analysis with Twitter.
+	:no_entry_sign: Some of the scripts and data shared here relate to social media analysis with Twitter.
 The Twitter academic API access was used to harvest the data.
-It is important to note that the academic Twitter API is no longer accessible as a consequence of Elon Musk's restructuring of the platform, which is now known as X. Therefore, the following documentation merely serves as a general example of social media scraping.
-The Python script I used to get Twitter data until 2023 was the following:
+It is important to note that the original academic Twitter API is no longer accessible as a consequence of Elon Musk's restructuring of the platform, which is now known as X. Therefore, the following documentation merely serves as an archive and general example of social media scraping.
+The Python script I used to collect Twitter data until 2023 was the following:

 - [Python script for Twitter full archive search](https://github.com/MonikaBarget/DistantReading/blob/main/Twitter_full-archive-search_extended.py)